frankt716/cse-191-fall23/rec03.md

     \forall k.
 R(k,y) \implies \exists z.
 S(x,y,z)
 ```
 Renaming of bound variables should not change the meaning of the formula[^4].
-In fact, you are familiar with this principle already:[^5]
+In fact, you are familiar with this principle already:
 ```math
 \begin{align}
     f(x) &= x + y\\
     f(k) &= k + y
 \end{align}
 ```
-Even though the bound variables have different names, these two functions are the same.
+Even though the bound variables have different names, these two functions are the same.[^5]

 ## Semantics